mrhaffner/in_the_news/README.md

 ## Deployment:

-I deployed my project to the lowest tier DigitalOcean droplet running on Ubuntu 20.04.
-This tier has 1 GB of memory which barely cuts it for everything to run.
-For instance, I had set up airflow with the webserver running, and there was not enough memory to install some of the packages for the flask app.
-(Note there is now a lower tier of droplet with even less memory)
+I deployed my project to the lowest tier Digital Ocean droplet running on Ubuntu 20.04.
+This tier has 1 GB of working memory (Update: there is now a lower tier of droplet with even less memory).
+More working memory would improve this project.
+It is not possible to concurrently run Airflow, the
+Airflow web interface, and the project's webview (you may use one web interface with Airflow running).
+It is also not possible to run Airflow, the webview and concurrent DAGs.

-I followed these instructions to set up a NGINX and uWSGI server to run the flask app in production (you will need to use python 3.9): https://pythonforundergradengineers.com/flask-app-on-digital-ocean.html
+I followed these instructions to set up a NGINX and uWSGI server to run the Flask app in production (you will need to use Python 3.9): https://pythonforundergradengineers.com/flask-app-on-digital-ocean.html

-Note that flaskapp.py and wsgi.py in the root directory serve as entry points for the production flask app.
+Note that flaskapp.py and wsgi.py in the root directory serve as entry points for the production Flask app.

 ## Configuration: